rbuskens/spinnaker.github.io/documentation/getting_started.md

 The first two steps, which have very little to do with Spinnaker itself, are by far the most complex steps.

+Keep in mind that naming of your entities in AWS is important as these names are parsed and Spinnaker will use them to populate available resource lists in the Spinnaker UI.

 ## Step 1: Set up your target deployment environment

 You need to setup your target deployment environment, which is an AWS